Plumbing contractors in Georgia are regulated by the:

 What is journeyman plumbing experience?

-In the state of Georgia, to be considered a journeyman, you must hold the journeyman license.
+In the state of Georgia, to be considered a journeyman, you must hold a journeyman license.
 This will allow you to work under the supervision of a master plumber.

 While different regions may have varying definitions for what a journeyman is, typically this is someone who: